 Welcome to Liquitex Uncapped, a behind the scenes glimpse at Liquitex.
 Enjoy an exclusive look at how our acrylic paints and materials come to life.

-Find dioxazine purple in Liquitex Professional Heavy Body, Soft Body, Acrylic Gouache, Acrylic Ink, Acrylic Marker, Spray Paint and Liquitex Basics.
+Find Prussian Blue Hue in Liquitex Professional Heavy Body Acrylic, Soft Body Acrylic, Acrylic Gouache, Acrylic Ink, Acrylic Marker, Spray Paint and Basics Acrylic Color.
 Try it and share with us on Facebook and Instagram for a chance to be featured.